 - Do you have the right visa and do you meet the entry requirements for the country you are planning to visit?

 You may want to hire an accountant to help you navigate your tax rules and regulations, which vary depending on your home country—Americans, read here for how to legally reduce your taxes to zero as an expat.
-And you should be sure to let your bank know when you’ll be traveling—and to where—so they don’t freeze your card for suspicious foreign transactions.
+And you should be sure to let your bank know when you’ll be traveling.
+And to where.
+This way they won’t freeze your card for suspicious foreign transactions.

 4. Get Rid of Your Stuff